Homemade Earth Friendly Cleaning Products

 Mineral oil cuts through dirt and grease which is why it’s a great way to shine some appliances.
 Add a small amount to a clean cloth and polish surface.
 It’s a great way to remove fingerprints.

 Removing Stickers and Label Residue

 Apply a small amount of oil to the residue left behind after removing labels or stickers.
 I use my fingernail to scrub the surface.
 Let sit for a while, then wipe away residue.
 May have to repeat the process.

 Only use a small amount- a little goes a long way.

 Hydrogen peroxide might be my favorite homemade cleaner ever.
 When stains or residue remain after cleaning, an application of regular household strength hydrogen peroxide will usually do the trick.

-Hydrogen peroxide changes to regular water when exposed to sunlight, so you need to keep whatever you are working on out of the direct sunlight.
-That might mean you place a dark towel over it, or work on the stain in the evening.
+Hydrogen peroxide changes to regular water when exposed to sunlight, so you need to keep whatever you are working on out of direct sunlight.
+That might mean you place a towel over the area you are cleaning.

-You don't have to rinse it because it has no residue, just pour it straight on the stain, cover it and check it in a couple hours.
+You don’t have to rinse hydrogen peroxide because it has no residue, just pour it straight on the stain, cover it and check it in a couple hours.

 There you have it!
-A list of environmentall friendly cleaning products (you probably already have in the house) that clean, sanatize, reduce odors, deodorize and remove stains.
+A list of environmentally friendly cleaning products; that you may already have in the house, that clean, sanitize, reduce odors, deodorize and remove stains.